• Skip to primary navigation

 Easy Christmas Star Biscuits Recipe

-Easy Christmas star biscuits with zingy clementine zest and spiced cinnamon, all topped with a simple white icing glaze and festive sprinkles.
+These easy Christmas star biscuits are flavoured with zingy clementine zest and spiced cinnamon.
+Topped with a simple white icing glaze and festive sprinkles, they make a simple kid-friendly festive bake.

 Course Baking, Cookie